Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Like most other home repairs, the cost of fixing a foundation depends on how big the problem is.
 It’s a good idea to always get several free estimates when considering work on your foundation.
 Even if the problem’s small, your contractor will be able to comment on the structural engineer’s findings and help guide you through the process.

-Most foundation repairs average about $3,500.
+Most foundation repairs average about $3,500 and aren’t covered by most homeowners insurance policies.
 Here are a few common issues and their related costs:

 - Repairing cracks in the foundation: $400 to $3,000